-Keystone projects can have any number of members, each is given a per-project role which defines the environments a member has access to.
+Keystone projects can have any number of members.
+Each is given a per-project role which defines the environments a member can access.

 All Keystone users are identified by a member id,

 service-name is the service used to authentify

 ks login (currently, that’s either

 For example, if you used your GitHub account to login,

 ks whoami to display your Keystone member id.

 ks member add,

 you will be asked to assign them a role among four: